MASLAB/kitbot-how-to/README.md

 > Getting messages passes between the Pi and your local computer is extremely helpful for debugging purposes.
 It will let you visualize what the Pi see from its webcam for example.
 It will also allow you to send commands from your computer computer to the Pi.
 The latter may become useful in later stages of the class.

 ### VirtualBox troubleshooting
-If ROS messages from the Pi are not displaying on your VirtualBox Ubuntu, try this:
+If ROS messages from the Pi are not displaying on your VirtualBox Ubuntu, try the following:

+#### If you are using a USB to Ethernet adapter:
 1. Disconnect from your computer's network by unchecking `Connect Network Adapter` from `Devices > Networks`.
   <center>
   <img src="image/disconnect_adapter.png" width="50%" />